-For three years I walked around in a fog, with the big sad eyes of a child lost at the mall, without their mother’s credit card.
+For three years I walked around in a fog, with the big sad eyes of a child lost at the mall, without her mother’s credit card.
 There had to be a way to make a pan sauce like the ones I’d tasted in restaurants.
 I mean of course there was … but where WAS this magical recipe?

 Truth is, it’s not that much harder than adding some liquid to a pan and reducing it.

-Red Wine Pan Sauce
+Simple Pan Sauce